La Matanza: Government knowledge of the rebellion

 Just before the rebellion, Juan Pablo Wainwright was arrested in Guatemala.
-Wainwright was a communist party member who was rallying support from communists in Guatemala to invade El Salvador to overthrow Hernández Martínez's government, and his arrest ended the possibility of a foreign invasion force from aiding rebels in El Salvador.
+Wainwright was a communist party member who was rallying support from communists in Guatemala to invade El Salvador to overthrow Martínez's government, and his arrest ended the possibility of a foreign invasion force from aiding rebels in El Salvador.
 On 18 January, Martí, Luna, and Zapata were arrested by the Salvadoran government, but the arrests were not made public until 20 January, and plans to attack the barracks in San Salvador were captured by the army.
 On 21 January, the government instructed newspapers in the country to report that a rebellion was planned to occur the following day.

-Cuenca theorized that Hernández Martínez intentionally allowed the revolt to happen by preventing the opportunity for social and political reform to occur.
+Cuenca theorized that Martínez intentionally allowed the revolt to happen by preventing the opportunity for social and political reform to occur.
 The theory asserts that the intention of letting revolution occur was to crush it forcibly, as he believed the movement was doomed to fail, and that the suppression of the communist uprising would help him gain support and recognition from the United States.

-Dr. Alejandro D. Marroquín argued that Hernández Martínez actually feared a potential attack from Araujo's Labor Party from Guatemala, rather than the communist rebellion itself.
-He argued that Hernández Martínez allowed the rebellion to occur and crushed it by force to deprive Araujo of an armed movement to help bring him back to power.
+Dr. Alejandro D. Marroquín argued that Martínez actually feared a potential attack from Araujo's Salvadoran Laborist Party from Guatemala, rather than the communist rebellion itself.
+He argued that Martínez allowed the rebellion to occur and crushed it by force to deprive Araujo of an armed movement to help bring him back to power.